-Parameter Description Configuration Name A previously configured name set on the Switch to uniquely identify the MSTI (Multiple Spanning Tree Instance).
-If a configuration name is not set, this field will show the MAC address to the device running MSTP.
-This field can be set in the STP Bridge Global Settings window.
-Revision Level This value, along with the Configuration Name will identify the MSTP region con- figured on the Switch.
+Parameter Description Configuration Name A previously configured name set on the Switch to uniquely identify the MS Spanning Tree Instance).
+If a configuration name is not set, this field will MAC address to the device running MSTP.
+This field can be set in the Global Settings window.
+Revision Level This value, along with the Configuration Name will identify the MSTP region configured on the Switch.
 This field can also be set in the STP Bridge Global Settings window.
 MSTI ID This field shows the MSTI ID s currently set on the Switch.
 This field will always have the CIST MSTI, which may be configured but not deleted.
 Clicking the hyperlinked name will open a new window for configuring parameters associated with that particular MSTI.
 VID List This field displays the VLAN IDs associated with the specific MSTI.